lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline5.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/correct_airflow_flow.png" width="326" height="82" />
 </p>

-At the very beginning of this DAG, you will import different python packages, besides built-in python and Airflow packages, other packages (such as `lightgbm`, `sklearn`) need to be installed in the site packages of the python used by Airflow, otherwise your DAG won't appear in the Airflow DAG list.
+At the very beginning of this DAG, you will import different python packages, besides built-in python and airflow packages, other packages (such as `lightgbm`, `sklearn`) need to be installed in the site packages of the python used by airflow, otherwise your DAG won't appear in the DAG list.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/airflow_code1.png" width="448" height="245" />